Close

 Benefits of using LEDES

-Medium to large size firms benefit the most from LEDES billing with some corporate clients requiring invoices to be submitted in the LEDES format.
-For larger firms with billing processes that include hundreds of electronic invoices each day, the LEDES standardization and automation are crucial for not only accuracy, but also efficiency.
-LEDES and UTBMS codes are generally not required by individual clients who prefer pdf invoices.
+Medium to large-size firms benefit the most from LEDES billing with some corporate clients requiring invoices to be submitted in the LEDES format.
+For larger firms with billing processes that include hundreds of electronic invoices each day, the LEDES standardization and automation are crucial for accuracy and efficiency.
+LEDES and UTBMS codes are generally not required by individual clients who prefer PDF invoices.

 Here are the key benefits to using LEDES billing for your law firm: